faylward/ncldv_markersearch/README.md

 The program assumes protein IDs are provided in the Prodigal format (i.e., contigname_1, contigname_2, etc).
 The program requires HMMER3 and the SeqIO package of Biopython.

+For questions or comments please contact Frank Aylward at faylward at vt.edu

 ### USAGE: python ncldv_markersearch.py <directory of protein .faa files> <proximity of genes to merge>